hadoov/hadoov.github.io/aboutme.md

 - Increased service purchase retention (one-year period) from 15% to 35% using a service suggestion model.
 - Created an average of ~150 million Rials GSV daily by increasing the retention rate.

-### Senior Software Engineer / Data Scientist at Pars Azarakhsh, Tehran, Iran
+### Senior Software Engineer / Data Scientist at Parslib, Tehran, Iran
 Feb 2012 – Dec 2013 (1 yr 11 mos)

 Key Activities and Responsibilities: